Floorp-Projects/Floorp/addon-sdk/source/doc/module-source/sdk/tabs.md

 If present and true, the new tab will be opened to the right of the active tab and will not be active.
 This is an optional property.

+@prop isPrivate {boolean}
+Boolean which will determine if a private tab should be opened.
+Private browsing mode must be supported in order to do this.
+See the [private-browsing](modules/sdk/private-browsing.html) documentation for more information.

 @prop [isPinned] {boolean}
 If present and true, then the new tab will be pinned as an [app tab](http://support.mozilla.com/en-US/kb/what-are-app-tabs).